HoodAqdas/Java-GUI-Practice/README.md

 Using JSwing to create a Java GUI for Calculator.

 ## How to execute
-Clone the project and open it im Java IDE and execute.
+Clone the project and open it in Java IDE and execute.

 ### GUI
 All the functionalities shown on the image are implemented.